-During the financial year \$10,941,286 was paid to the FIDA.
+During the financial year \$5,821,897.69 was paid to the FIDA.
 These funds were for the following approved purposes:

-- the ASX Investor Education Program;

-- the Australian Share Ownership Survey;

-- transfer of market supervision responsibilities to ASIC; and

-- the Corporate Governance Research Centre.
+- the ASX Investor Education Program; - the Australian Share Ownership Survey; - transfer of market supervision responsibilities to ASIC; - research activities to the Corporate Governance Research Centre; - research program for the development of market quality to the Financial Markets Research Centre; and - Industry Training and Education Program to the Stockbrokers Association.